CarlaBeeTech/CarlaBeeTech/README.md

 # Hi, I'm Carla 👋

-Federal compliance professional with 20+ years at the Social Security Administration, where data accuracy and policy adherence weren't best practices — they were the law.
+Federal compliance professional with 20+ years where data accuracy and policy adherence weren't best practices — they were the law.
 I'm now transitioning into IT and cybersecurity, applying that governance foundation to GRC, risk, and security operations work.